yoctoyotta1024/GoodSciProjTemplate/_sources/usage/getstart.rst.txt

 #.
 Create a pull request and accept it if your CI succeeds in order to to merge/rebase your
    changes to the main branch of your remote (GitHub) repository.
 #.
 Set your documentation to deploy using the `/(root)/` folder of your gh-pages branch
-   (see `instructions for gitHub publishing <https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site>`_).
+   (see `instructions for GitHub publishing <https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site>`_).

 Some suggested third steps: